melaniebrgr/learning-computer-science/05-system-design/03-cloud-services/03-aws-block-storage.md

 - object (S3).

 These provide different levels of abstraction. **EBS block storage** provides an unformatted hardrive that can be formatted and structured however you like.
 Any structure and any file can go.
 If you don't care about the underlying hardrive and its formatting, but do care about configuring the file system however you like, then use a **network files system service like EFS and FSx**.
 When you don't want to bother with any of that and store files without caring about the underlying system, then use **simple storage service (S3)**.

+> Object storage treats any file as a complete, discreet object.
+Now this is great for documents, and images, and video files that get uploaded and consumed as entire objects, but every time there's a change to the object, you must re-upload the entire file.
+There are no delta updates.
+Block storage breaks those files down to small component parts or blocks.
+This means, for that 80-gigabyte file, when you make an edit to one scene in the film and save that change, the engine only updates the blocks where those bits live.
+If you're making a bunch of micro edits, using EBS, elastic block storage, is the perfect use case.

 ### Instance storage